Eastern Siberia and the Russian Far East are top priority regions for Gazprom in the long term.

 Molikpaq (Piltun-Astokhskaya-A) platform

-Molikpaq (Piltun-Astokhskaya-A) platform is the first offshore oil production platform in Russia.
-Between 1999 and 2008, the platform was the core facility of the Vityaz production complex that comprised also the Okha tanker (double-hull floating storage and offloading unit), a single-anchor leg mooring buoy, and a subsea pipeline.
+The Molikpaq (Piltun-Astokhskaya-A) platform is the first offshore oil production platform in Russia.
+Between 1999 and 2008, the platform was the core facility of the Vityaz production complex that also included the Okha tanker (double-hull floating storage and offloading unit), a single-anchor leg mooring buoy, and a subsea pipeline.

 The production complex was used to perform oil drilling, production and offloading, as well as related support and exploration activities.
-Oil was produced during ice-free periods of six months per year.
+Oil was produced during ice-free periods for about six months per year.

-The year-round production at the platform started in December 2008.
-From the Molikpaq platform oil travels through the Trans-Sakhalin pipeline system to the oil export terminal of the Prigorodnoye production complex.
+Year-round production at the platform started in December 2008.
+From the Molikpaq platform, oil travels through the Trans-Sakhalin pipeline system to the oil export terminal of the Prigorodnoye production complex.

-Piltun-Astokhskaya-B platform is the largest platform within the Sakhalin II project.
-Since 2008, the platform has been extracting oil and associated gas from the Piltunskaya feature of the Piltun-Astokhskoye oil field.
+The Piltun-Astokhskaya-B platform is the largest platform within the Sakhalin II project.
+Since the end of 2008, the platform has been extracting oil and associated gas from the Piltunskaya feature of the Piltun-Astokhskoye oil field.
 The Trans-Sakhalin pipeline system delivers hydrocarbons to the LNG plant and oil export terminal of the Prigorodnoye complex.
-The platform is designed to operate all year round under severe weather conditions and wave, ice and seismic loads.
+The platform is designed to operate all year round in severe weather conditions and under heavy wave, ice and seismic loads.

 Lunskaya-A (LUN-A) platform

-Lunskaya-A (LUN-A) platform is the first offshore gas production platform in Russia.
+The Lunskaya-A (LUN-A) platform is the first offshore gas production platform in Russia.
 The platform produces the bulk of gas under Sakhalin II.
 Such operations as oil, condensate and gas separation, including gas treatment for transportation to the LNG plant, are performed at the onshore processing facility.
-The platform is designed to operate all year round under severe weather conditions and wave, ice and seismic loads.
+The platform is designed to operate all year round in severe weather conditions and under heavy wave, ice and seismic loads.

-LNG plant comprises two production trains and general service facilities.
+The LNG plant comprises two production trains and general service facilities.
 The production trains are used for gas treatment and liquefaction.
-The double mixed refrigerant technology applied in LNG production is developed by Royal Dutch Shell.
+The double mixed refrigerant technology applied in LNG production was developed by Royal Dutch Shell.

 That state-of-the-art technology was developed specifically for the Sakhalin LNG plant to ensure its maximum efficiency during cold Sakhalin winters.
 The design capacity of the plant is 9.6 million tons of LNG per year.